Beanmasters/CodeVoyant-VisualStudio/README.md

 * **Comment Format Instructions File:** (Optional) Custom instructions file path, same idea as above.
 * **Daily Input/Output Token Limit:** (Optional) As above, to control usage.

-After entering the relevant info for your provider, click **OK** to save settings. **Important:** If you entered a license key or changed provider, it’s best to restart Visual Studio to ensure all changes take effect (especially license activation which might require a restart).
+After entering the relevant info for your provider, click **OK** to save settings. **Important:** If you entered a license key, it’s best to restart Visual Studio to ensure all changes take effect.

 *Tips:* It’s recommended to test the setup with a small code snippet to ensure everything is working.
 If using OpenAI or Azure, you must have an active internet connection.
 If using Ollama (local), ensure the Ollama server is running before you attempt to use CodeVoyant (you can start it via command line or it might auto-start when called).
-The first time a local model is invoked, there might be a delay as it loads into memory – subsequent uses will be faster.
+The first time a local model is invoked, there might be a delay as it loads the model into memory – subsequent uses will be faster.

 ## Usage Instructions

 Once installed and configured, using CodeVoyant is straightforward.
 The workflow is: **select code ➜ generate comments ➜ review.**

 **1. Open a Code File:** Open a source code file in Visual Studio (for example, a C# file).
-CodeVoyant is primarily designed for C# (it inserts `///` XML comments and `//` comments appropriately).
-It may work on other languages with similar comment syntax (like C++ or VB.NET) by inserting comments, but C# is the main target.
+CodeVoyant is primarily tested with C# (it inserts `///` XML comments and `//` comments appropriately), however, it can work on other languages providing similar comment syntax features.

 **2. Select the Code Block:** Highlight the portion of code you want to document.
 This could be a single method, an entire class, or even just a section of code.
 For best results:

-* **To document an entire method or class:** include the signature/declaration in your selection.
-For example, select from the line of the method signature down to the end of the method.
-This allows the AI to provide a `<summary>` for the method and `<param>` tags for each parameter.
+* **To document an entire method or class:** include the signature/declaration/existing header comment in your selection.
+For example, select from the line of the method header/signature down to the end of the method.
+In the case of C#, this allows the AI to provide a `<summary>` for the method and `<param>` tags for each parameter.
 * **To document just a snippet of logic:** you can select a few lines inside a method.
-CodeVoyant will likely insert inline `//` comments for those lines rather than a top-of-method comment (since the context might not include the method declaration).
+CodeVoyant will insert inline `//` comments for those lines rather than a top-of-method comment (since the context might not include the method declaration).
 * If you want to document a whole file or multiple methods at once, you can select a larger region (even Ctrl+A for the whole file).
-Be cautious with very large selections as the AI might hit context limits – but CodeVoyant will try its best, possibly focusing on one element at a time.
+Be cautious with very large selections as the AI might hit model context limits which will require you to select smaller chunks of code for commenting.

-**3. Trigger CodeVoyant – “Generate Documentation”:** There are a few ways to invoke the documentation generation:
+**3. Trigger CodeVoyant – “Generate Comments”:** There are a few ways to invoke the documentation generation:

 * **Context Menu:** Right-click on the selected code.
 In the context menu, look for **“CodeVoyant: Generate Documentation”** (or similar wording).
 Click it.
 * **Keyboard Shortcut:** *(If configured)*.
 CodeVoyant might not have a default shortcut out-of-the-box.
-You can set one in **Options > Environment > Keyboard** by assigning a hotkey to the CodeVoyant command (look for commands named “CodeVoyantCommand” or similar).
-If you set, for example, `Ctrl+Shift+D` (which GhostDoc uses) or another combination, you can trigger it via keyboard.
+You can set one in **Options > Environment > Keyboard** by assigning a hotkey to the CodeVoyant command (look for commands named “CodeVoyantCommand”).
+If you set, for example, `Ctrl+Shift+D` or another combination, you can trigger it via keyboard.
-* **Menu Bar:** There may be a top menu item (e.g., **Extensions > CodeVoyant > Generate Documentation**).
-This depends on how the extension is registered.
-If it exists, you can click that menu item.
-* **Toolbar Button:** If CodeVoyant added a toolbar button, simply click the icon (likely the CodeVoyant logo) while your text is selected.

 Upon triggering, CodeVoyant will start processing the selection:

-* *Behind the scenes:* It sends your selected code to the chosen LLM along with its system instructions (which tell the AI to document the code without altering it).
+* *Behind the scenes:* It sends your selected code to the chosen LLM along with its system instructions (which explicitly tell the AI to document the code without altering it).
 It opens an **Undo context** (so that all changes can be undone together if needed).
 * **Visual feedback:** Visual Studio’s status bar will show a spinner (the extension triggers the VS busy animation).
-You might also see output in the Output Window (a “CodeVoyant” pane) logging the progress for debugging purposes.
-The selected text will become unselected, and shortly after, you’ll see text start to appear in your code editor.
+You will also see output in the Output Window (a “CodeVoyant” pane) logging the progress for debugging purposes.
+The selected code will be removed, and shortly after, you’ll see the code with comments start to appear in the code editor window.

 **4. Watch Documentation Appear:** CodeVoyant streams the AI’s response directly into the editor.
 You will literally see text being inserted at the location of your selection.
-It will first insert the original code (since it temporarily removed it to re-insert with comments) and intermix comments.
-The experience is that your code reappears with `///` comments above methods and `//` inline comments where needed, materializing line by line.
+It will insert the original code (since it temporarily removed it to re-insert with comments) and intermix comments.
+The experience is that your code reappears with method/class header and inline comments where needed, materializing line by line.
 This streaming means you don’t have to wait for the entire AI response to finish before seeing results – longer documentation will appear gradually.

 * During this process, avoid typing or editing the document.
 The extension has locked the document for editing while it inserts content.
-If you try to intervene, you may get a warning or simply interrupt the process.
-* Typical generation time can range from a few seconds to maybe 30 seconds, depending on code size and the AI model (GPT-4 is slower than GPT-3.5, local models vary by your hardware speed).
-The Output Window (if opened to the CodeVoyant pane) might show debug info like token counts or partial text (you generally don’t need to monitor this unless troubleshooting).
+* Typical generation time can range from a few seconds to maybe 30 seconds, depending on code size and the AI model (GPT-4o is typically faster than a local PC hosted model depending on model size and your hardware).
+The Output Window (if opened to the CodeVoyant pane) will show debug info like input code, token counts, and any final non-code comments the model provided (you generally don’t need to monitor this unless troubleshooting).

 **5. Completion & Formatting:** Once the AI has finished, CodeVoyant will unlock the document and do a few post-processing steps:

 * It will remove any trailing extra newline the AI might have added at the end of your selection.
 * It then formats the inserted text.
-It uses Visual Studio’s **Edit.FormatSelection** command to properly indent and align the new comments with your code.
-This ensures the XML comments align with your code’s indentation level, and any inline comments are spaced correctly.
+It uses Visual Studio’s **Format Selection** command to properly indent and align the new comments with your code.
+This ensures the code and comments align with your un-modified code’s indentation level, and any inline comments are spaced correctly.
 * The caret (cursor) will end up at the end of the newly inserted text (i.e., after the last generated comment/code line).

 Now your code is augmented with documentation!
 For example, if you had a method: